BriteCore/ui-plugins-client/docs/index.md

 ![](assets/plugins-1.png)

-Each Plugin Slot type may have instances spread in multiple spots in the UI and standard format for naming is `{product}:{page}:{slot-type}`.
+Each Plugin Slot type may have instances spread in multiple spots in the UI and the standard format for naming is `{product}:{page}:{slot-type}`.
 For example, the `button-row` slot could be available in different places across the system: